guidesmiths/adblock-plus-crx/README.md

 ```
 # Modifications

 AdBlock-Plus opens a new tab on first run.
-WebDriver tests typically start with a fresh profile for each run so we've disabled first run behaviour by setting suppress_first_run_page to true.
+WebDriver tests typically start with a fresh profile for each run so we've disabled first run behaviour by setting ```suppress_first_run_page``` to true and recreating the crx.